Ares-Developers/Ares-docs/new/scorchflamer.rst

 :tagdef:`[Animation]Scorch=boolean`
   Whether a new :tag:`[AudioVisual]SmallFire` animation should be attached to the same object this animation is attached to when expiring.
-Does not spawn on water, beach, ice or rock terrain.
+Does not spawn on water, beach, ice, or rock terrain.
 For a complete description of behavior and requirements, refer to `Scorch on ModEnc
   <http://modenc.renegadeprojects.com/Scorch>`_ Defaults to :value:`no`.